The Compound (novel)

-Synopsis
+Plot

-Eli Yanakakis is a teenage boy who has been living in an underground compound for the past 6 years since he was 9.
-His father, the exceedingly wealthy Rex Yanakakis, built it in anticipation of a world-shattering nuclear attack.
+Eli Yanakakis is a fifteen-year-old boy who has been living in an underground compound for the past six years since he was nine.
+His father, the wealthy Rex Yanakakis, built it in anticipation of a world-shattering nuclear attack.
 The facility is fully furnished and contains everything from a movie theater to an extensive library.
 It even has the capability to raise livestock, enabling the Yanakakis family to maintain a stable food supply for at least fifteen years, the time it would take for conditions outside the compound to return to habitable levels.
-Yet Eli is desperately unhappy, as his twin brother Eddy and his grandmother aren't there with him, as they were left outside the compound when his family fled.
+Yet Eli is desperately unhappy, as his twin brother, Eddy, and his grandmother are not there with him, as they were left outside the compound when his family fled.

-As time passes in the compound, Eli's mother, Clea, gives birth to three children and is ready to give birth to another.
+As time passes in the compound, Eli's mother, Clea, gives birth to three children and is ready to give birth to a fourth.
 The children are kept in a separate room and Eli avoids ever meeting them, knowing that his father plans on using them as "supplements" for the family's diet.
-Despite this, he's still horrified when he discovers that his father plans on cloning a human being in order to provide meat for the family.
+Despite this, he is still horrified when he discovers that his father plans on cloning a human being in order to provide meat for the family.
 Eli eventually gives in to his mother and meets the supplements.
 He grows to care for them, even trying to persuade one of his other siblings to help save the supplements from their seemingly inevitable death.